Non-diffracting meronic spin defects of light: Meronic spin defects

 \subsection{Anisotropic textures}

 When the transverse polarization state is not circular $\lr{\sgz^2\neq1}$, meronic spin defects become highly anisotropic by virtue of the term $\tan\lr{\chi}$ in (\ref{eq:phsp}) and the factors in $\sgz^2$ in (\ref{eq:sz}).
 The contours of the spin azimuth (\ref{eq:phsp}) squeeze around the major axis of the transverse polarization ellipse (at $\phi=-\phps/2$), and the contours of the polar angle (\ref{eq:sz}) lose their circular symmetry.
 The topological features of the spin defect are invariant upon these deformations; one of them is the topological charge of the transverse SAM vortex (\ref{eq:phsp}) calculated as the circulation of (\ref{eq:phsp}) in a path surrounding the phase singularity.
-From the properties of the inverse tangent function, it follows immediately that the singularities of $\phsp$ are of the same order as the singularities of $\gamma$, and the ellipticity $\chi$ in (\ref{eq:sz}) only changes their relative sign.
+It follows immediately that the singularities of $\phsp$ are of the same order as the singularities of $\gamma$, and the ellipticity $\chi$ in (\ref{eq:sz}) only changes their relative sign.
 Since $\phps$ is constant and $\rrm{sgn}\lr{\chi}=\rrm{sgn}\lr{\sgz}$ we can express the circulation as

 where we have used the phase of the field ratio in (\ref{eq:ratio}).
-Eq. (\ref{eq:TCphsp}) determines the topology of the transverse SAM vortex, yielding circulations for $\rrm{sgn}\lr{\ell\sgz}=1$ and saddles for $\rrm{sgn}\lr{\ell\sgz}=-1$.
+Eq. (\ref{eq:TCphsp}) determines the topology of the transverse SAM vortex, yielding circulations for $\rrm{sgn}\lr{\ell\sgz}=-1$ and saddles for $\rrm{sgn}\lr{\ell\sgz}=1$.
 Since a circulation cannot be continuously deformed into a saddle~\cite{Freund1995SaddlesFields}, there is a degenerate case (neither vortex nor saddle) which delimits them.
 This happens if the transverse polarization is linear $\sgz=0$, where the SAM density is entirely transverse and points orthogonally to the major axis of the transverse ellipse.
 The streamlines of the SAM density in a frame $x'y'$ aligned with the transverse polarization ellipse's major axis (a rotation of the $xy$ frame by $-\phps/2$) satisfy $\rrm{d}y'/\rrm{d}x'=\tan\lr{\phsp+\phps/2}$, and yield the family of curves